Robinkhilery960/Interview-Questions/Javascript/readme.md

 FLOW:

-1. Whenever your Promise constructer actually create new promise object at that time it also creates two function called resolve and reject functions those are bind to your newly created promise object.
+1. Whenever your Promise constructor actually create new promise object at that time it also creates two function called resolve and reject functions those are bind to your newly created promise object.
-2. Inside the executer function you actually do your Asynchronous task with the help of callback - yes we ueses here callback you cannot avoid callbacks - these callbacks are actually defined inside your executer function so these have access to resolve and reject functions.
+2. Inside the executer function you actually do your Asynchronous task with the help of callback - yes we uses here callback you cannot avoid callbacks - these callbacks are actually defined inside your executer function so these have access to resolve and reject functions.
-3. As soon as a promise is created with promise constructer this executer function is called `synchronously` with argumets as resolve and reject functions
+3. As soon as a promise is created with promise constructor this executer function is called `synchronously` with arguments as resolve and reject functions
-4. Eventual completetion of the asynchrounous function will be communicated with the promise instace by your resolve and reject method.
+4. Eventual completion of the asynchronous function will be communicated with the promise instance by your resolve and reject method.
     4.a Once you called any of resolve or reject function your promise get resolve after that whatever number of time you want to call thses functions your promise state wont change

         4.b Promise resolve does not mean that its state will be either fulfilled or rejected it can be pending also depends upon what you have send as paramter to resolve function if you have sent a new promise then its state will still remain dependend on state of new promise